hkim171/eICU_featurization/README.md

 # eICU_featurization
-Collection of functions in R to automate feature extraction
+Collection of functions to automate feature extraction